greenboxal/doggohub/doc/integration/crowd.md

 1. Save the configuration file.

-1. Restart GitLab for the changes to take effect.
+1. Restart DoggoHub for the changes to take effect.

 On the sign in page there should now be a Crowd tab in the sign in form.